den-materials/css-responsive-design-and-flexbox/readme.md

 ## Mobile First

 You notice how the above looks slightly backwards?
+We're declaring media queries that affect the page based on it's minimum size.
 That's because we're using a mobile-first strategy.
-Rather than designing for the biggest, most capable screens first, and take things away, we aim for the smallest, least capable screens, ensure they have a good experience, then add things like frosting on a cake.
+If you design for large screens first, you put yourself in a position where you must consolidate lots of information into a smaller screen, causing you to either smush or remove sections of content.
+If, instead, you design your smallest experience first, you can add more design to your larger screen like frosting on the cake (or don't - whitespace is nice too)!
 That way, even if we don't have time to implement everything, everyone gets a good experience.

-This means using the min-width query instead of the max-width query.
-This just means the styles aren't applied unless, at minimum, the screen is X pixels wide.
+That's the reason we're using the min-width query instead of the max-width query.
+This means the styles aren't applied unless, at minimum, the screen is X pixels wide.

+> Note: Looking to apply a hyper-specific media query?
+You can add more arguments to your query, such as `@media (min-device-width: 768px) and (max-device-width: 1024px)`, which would target the size of a landscape-oriented iPad.

 <!--2:05 30-40 minutes -->